|

 5. Do take your child to the potty frequently

 Include frequent trips to the potty throughout the day.
 Sitting on the potty often can make it a part of your daily routine.
-The more consistently your child sits on the potty, the more likely she’ll accept it as the norm (instead of fighting you about it).
+The more consistently your child sits on the potty, the more likely he’ll accept it as the norm (instead of fighting you about it).

-Potty use can turn into such a habit that she might not even need reminders from you any longer.
-Soon, she might take the initiative and go on her own, simply because she has come to expect it and will do so automatically.
-And frequent trips to the potty increase the chance that something will come out.
+Potty use can turn into such a habit that he might not even need reminders from you any longer.
+Soon, he’ll take the initiative and go on his own, simply because he has come to expect it and will do so automatically.

 6. Don’t make a big deal